 Make your own way to the famous climbing village of Arolla (1998m).
 It is a tiny place with a small supermarket, a post office and a couple of hotels.
 At this altitude, you are already almost up among the glaciers and if there is time you could walk up the valley for a bit from the hotel towards the glaciers of Mount Colon.

-Accommodation: Our 2 star hotel in Arolla is located on the edge of this small village.
+Accommodation: Hotel du Glacier is a 2 star hotel in Arolla and is located on the edge of this small village.
 It offers wonderful views from its terrace.

 The higher option is possible from Lac Bleu which will take you high into the alpage under the peak of L’Etoile, before a steep descent into Les Hauderes.
 15 km/9.3 miles, 7 h.